DevOps2024-Organization/devops2024/README.md

 # ITU DevOps course, Spring 2024

+Simple overview of use/purpose

+## Description

+An in-depth paragraph about your project and overview of use.

+## Executing

+## Authors

+## version History

 ## Run On Local Machine
 Make sure you have a `.env` file in the root folder, and that it contains the following fields:
 ```